risor-io/risor/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/risor-io/risor?style=flat-square)](https://goreportcard.com/report/github.com/risor-io/risor)
 [![Releases](https://img.shields.io/github/release/risor-io/risor/all.svg?style=flat-square)](https://github.com/risor-io/risor/releases)

+A fast and flexible scripting language for Go developers and DevOps.

+Risor modules integrate the Go standard library, making it easy to use functions that you're already familiar with as a Go developer.

-A fast and flexible embedded scripting language for Go projects.
-Risor compiles scripts to bytecode internally which it then runs on a lightweight Virtual Machine (VM).
+Scripts are compiled to bytecode internally which it then runs on a lightweight virtual machine.
 Risor is written in pure Go.

-Risor modules integrate the Go standard library, making it easy to write scripts using functions that you're already familiar with as a Go developer.

-## Notice: Project Renamed

-Risor is a young project and until June 28, 2023 was known as _Tamarin_.
-For various reasons, the project needed a new name that would take the project into the future.
-Risor is a fun name, a bit shorter, and I can get a domain name for the project.
-Thanks for bearing with me during this update!

 ## Documentation

 Documentation is available at [risor.io](https://risor.io).

+You might also want to try evaluating Risor scripts [from your browser](https://risor.io/#editor).

 ## Getting Started